Gemini API in Ruby: Interactions Client Notes

 end

-Then the rest of your Rails app deals with your own objects, not raw Gemini JSON.
-That boundary matters: if raw provider JSON spreads through your jobs, controllers, views, and service objects, every provider change becomes an application-wide refactor.
-Keep the weirdness at the edge.
-Keep the function_call id on each step too, because tool results have to reference the call they answer.
+Then the rest of your Rails app deals with your objects, not Google's response shape.
+That boundary matters.
+If raw provider JSON spreads through jobs, controllers, views, and service objects, a response-field rename becomes an application-wide refactor.
+Keep the provider shape at the edge.
+Keep the function_call id too, because the result has to reference the call it answers.

 The Agent Loop

-The agent loop is small enough to hold in your head: create an interaction, read its execution steps, run any tools the model asked for, hand the results back, and go around again until the model stops asking for tools and just answers.
-Every agent framework you have heard of is, underneath the marketing, some version of this.
+The loop is small enough to hold in your head: create an interaction, read the steps, run approved tools, hand the results back, and repeat until the model stops asking for tools.
+What takes longer is making each iteration bounded, authorized, persisted, and understandable later.

 class AgentRunner